jstjyoti/gallery/README.md

-This is an Image-gallery application. images are loaded by api call and can be zoomed and liked.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an Image-gallery application. images are loaded by api call and can be zoomed and liked. search any image in the search bar it is dynamically fetched from Unsplash using query This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts